ztsrxh/RoadBEV/README.md

 ## Data preparation

 We use Road Surface Reconstruction Dataset (RSRD).
 The GT elevation maps should be generated off-line, as it costs much computation.
+The dataset used here is extracted from trainset of RSRD-dense.
+We split it into train (1210) and test (371) sets.
+You can split some from the train set for validation.
+The samples' info (including path, pose, location) are stored in *pkl* files in the *filenames* folder of this repo.

 * First, download [RSRD](https://thu-rsxd.com/rsrd) (the dense subset of 15.1GB) and the calibration files in [dev kit](https://github.com/ztsrxh/RSRD_dev_toolkit).
 Set the corresponding path in *dataset.py*.